KyoriPowered/adventure-docs/source/minimessage.rst

 Transformations
 ---------------

-At the core, its build around the concept of transformations.
-A transformation is a object, that transforms a component, by changing its style or adding events, some even delete the original component and replace it with new ones.
+At its core, MiniMessage is built around the concept of transformations.
+A transformation is a object that transforms a component by changing its style or adding events.
+Some even delete the original component and replace it with new ones.
 Explaining all possibilities would be out of scope for this documentation, if you are interested in implementing your own transformations, look at the inbuild ones as a guide.

 When the parser encounters a start tag, it will look it up in the transformation registry, and if it finds something, the transformation will be loaded (as in, initialized with the tag name and its parameters) and then added to a list.